samhpr/aws-container-webapp/README.md

 ## Customer Challenge

 *"The customer has developed a containerized application but faces difficulties deploying it in a manner that delivers both **scalability** and **high availability**.
-They require a solution that can **automatically scale to meet variable demand**, distribute workloads efficiently across resources, and provide **built-in protection against common web exploits**.
+They require a solution that can **automatically scale to meet variable demand**, distribute workloads efficiently across resources, and provides **protection against common web exploits**.
 Their current architecture lacks **elasticity and resilience**, resulting in **degraded performance during peak usage periods** and increased risk of **service downtime**."*

 This project addresses these exact customer pain points through a comprehensive analysis and implementation of containerized applications across multiple AWS platforms, evaluating cost efficiency, performance characteristics, and operational complexity.